 During the transition period, if an entity extends the range of financial advice products on which it provides financial advice beyond what its advisers can give advice on under the existing regime, it must apply to the FMA to modify the conditions of its transitional licence.

-Financial advice providers must apply for a full licence during a two-year period between 29 June 2020 and 29 June 2022.
+Financial advice providers must apply for a full licence during a two-year period between early 2021 and early 2023.